Aimery of Cyprus: Early career

 Aimery was born before 1155.
 He was the son of Hugh VIII of Lusignan, a lord from Poitou, and his wife, Burgundia of Rancon.
 The House of Lusignan was noted for generations of crusaders who had fought for the Holy Land in the Levant.
 His great-grandfather, Hugh VI of Lusignan, died in the Battle of Ramla in 1102; Aimery's grandfather, Hugh VII of Lusignan, took part in the Second Crusade.
 Aimery's father departed for the Levant in 1163, leaving his lands to be governed by Aimery's eldest brother, Hugh Brunus.
 The elder Hugh was captured by Muslims at the Battle of Harim and died in captivity in the 1160s.

 In 1168 Aimery joined a rebellion against his family's suzerain, King Henry II of England.
-The Lusignan brothers ambushed Henry's wife, Eleanor of Aquitaine, as the queen travelled to Poitiers and killed the leader of her guard, Patrick, earl of Salisbury.
+The Lusignan brothers ambushed Henry's wife, Eleanor of Aquitaine, as she travelled to Poitiers and killed the leader of her guard, Patrick, earl of Salisbury.
 Shortly after the rebellion, Aimery left Poitou for the Levant and settled in the Kingdom of Jerusalem.
 He was captured in battle by Muslims and held in Damascus.
 According to a 13th-century tradition, King Amalric of Jerusalem ransomed Aimery; people were fascinated by the similarity of their names and the story entered the folklore of the Latin East.